min2ha/ukwa-site/content/target/40004/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# James Peterson on Facebook (UKIP candidate for Newport East)

 James Peterson is the UKIP candidate for Newport East at the 2016 National Assembly Election.